jdern/VideoChatGPT4o/README.md

 pip install git+https://github.com/jcheng5/shinymedia

 # IDE setup
-Use VSCodium or VSCode
+Use VSCodium or VSCode, then install Shiny extention
-Install Shiny extention

 # Thanks
 This has bring to you based on an idea of Joe Cheng @Posit